thoughtspot/thoughtspot.github.io/_admin/data-security/row-level-security.md

 searches, answers, worksheets, and pinboards that rely on a table's data fall under RLS rules.

+## Worksheet queries and RLS

 You cannot set RLS rules on worksheets, only on tables.
 However, administrators can disable RLS on worksheets that are derived from tables with RLS rules.
 Once RLS rules are disabled, users with access to the worksheet can see all its data.

+By default, worksheet queries only take into account RLS rules on tables whose columns appear in the query.
+Other related tables that may underly the worksheet are ignored.
+This means that not all RLS rules on underlying tables are taken into account.
+You can configure a stricter application of RLS rules to take into account RLS rules from all the tables underlying the worksheet.
+To do this, contact ThoughtSpot Customer Support.

 ## Privileges that allow users to set, or be exempt from, RLS